 The Bottom Line:

 Let’s face it, do we really know where the fish on your plate comes from and what it ate before it ended up there?
-While there are several sustainable solutions underway, the demand is only increasing.
-As a healthy consumer, you need to look for third party certifications and make sure you have a clear answer to your questions before making a purchase or eating fish at a restaurant.
+As a healthy consumer, you need to look for third-party certifications and make sure you have a clear answer to your questions before making a purchase or eating fish at a restaurant.
 The industry is growing along with the need for increased transparency in the fish supply chain.
 This is certainly an industry to watch!